The present building dates mainly from the reign of King Henry III.

 The last phase of building of the Abbey was the completion in 1745 of the West Towers in Portland stone, to a design by Nicholas Hawksmoor, the Abbey's Surveyor.
 John James, his successor as Surveyor, finished the work.

-(Both Wren, William Dickinson and Hawksmoor had put forward various designs for a central tower, dome or spire on top of the lantern roof but this was never done.
+Both Wren, William Dickinson and Hawksmoor had put forward various designs for a central tower, dome or spire on top of the lantern roof but this was never done.
 There had been one on the Norman church (as shown in the Bayeux Tapestry) and a small one on the medieval church as shown in Abbot Islip's mortuary roll.
 There are two oil paintings in the Abbey collection depicting the proposed central tower.
-Wren's wooden model for a tower and spire will be on display in the new Jubilee Galleries).
+Wren's wooden model for a tower and spire is on display in the new Queen's Diamond Jubilee Galleries.

-The newest addition to the fabric will be an exterior turret with lift (designed by Ptolemy Dean) near the Chapter House, to the new Queen's Diamond Jubilee Galleries, due to open in mid 2018.
+The newest addition to the fabric is an exterior turret with lift (designed by Ptolemy Dean and known as the Weston tower after a generous donor) near the Chapter House, allowing access to the new Queen's Diamond Jubilee Galleries.

 From 1808-1822 the exterior of the Lady Chapel was extensively restored under James Wyatt and mason Thomas Gayfere.
 Name labels for statues in the niches still remain but the figures had disappeared or been removed by this time.
 The four Ketton stone statues in the western niches of buttresses on the north side of the nave are older than the other five, dating from Dean Williams' restoration in the early 1600s.
 The later ones were erected in the early 19th century.
 These figures represent kings (James I and Henry III among them), knights and a lady (probably Eleanor of Castile as it resembles her tomb effigy).